1993 World Trade Center bombing: Attack

 The bomb instantly cut off the World Trade Center's main electrical power line, knocking out the emergency lighting system.
 The bomb caused smoke to rise to the 93rd floor of both towers, including through the stairwells (which were not pressurized), and smoke went up the damaged elevators in both towers.
 With thick smoke filling the stairwells, evacuation was difficult for building occupants and led to many smoke inhalation injuries.
 Hundreds were trapped in elevators in the towers when the power was cut, including a group of 17 kindergartners on their way down from the South Tower observation deck, who were trapped between the 35th and 36th floors for five hours.

 Six people were killed: five Port Authority employees, one of whom was pregnant, and a businessman whose car was in the parking garage.
 Additionally, over 1,000 people were injured, most during the evacuation that followed the blast.
 A report from the US Fire Administration states that "Among the scores of people who fled to the roofs of the towers, 28 with medical problems were airlifted by New York City police helicopters".
 It is known that 15 people received traumatic injuries from the blast and 20 complained of cardiac problems.
 One firefighter was hospitalized, while 87 others, 35 police officers, and an EMS worker were also injured in dealing with the fires and other aftermath.

-Also as a result of the loss of power, most of New York City's radio and television stations (save for one, WCBS-TV (channel 2)) lost their over-the-air broadcast signal for almost a week, with television stations only being able to broadcast via cable and satellite via a microwave hookup between the stations and three of the New York area's largest cable companies, Cablevision, Comcast, and Time Warner Cable.
+Also as a result of the loss of power, most of New York City's radio and television stations (except WCBS-TV (channel 2)) lost their over-the-air broadcast signal for almost a week, with television stations only being able to broadcast via cable and satellite via a microwave hookup between the stations and three of the New York area's largest cable companies, Cablevision, Comcast, and Time Warner Cable.
 Telephone service for much of Lower Manhattan was also disrupted.

 Yousef's plan was that the North Tower would fall onto the South Tower, collapsing them both.
 The tower did not collapse, but the garage was severely damaged in the explosion.
 Had the van been parked closer to the WTC's poured concrete foundations, Yousef's plan might have succeeded.
 Yousef escaped to Pakistan several hours after the bombing.